chadkluck/serverless-video-converter/README.md

 You will have to have a firm understanding of multi-stack, micro-service architecture as well as permissions and template configuration.

 If this is your first time deploying to AWS, or deployments have been difficult to manage in the past and you are looking into automating some of your tasks, please look at 63Klabs Atlantis.
-(If you traditional deploy applications through the Web Console, PLEASE look into Atlantis or at least Infrastructure as Code!
+(If you traditionally deploy applications through the Web Console, PLEASE look into Atlantis or at least Infrastructure as Code!
 I have many, many [tutorials to get you started](https://github.com/63Klabs/atlantis-tutorials) deploying production-ready applications!)

 If you have a process that works or are using Terraform or other workflow to manage your deployments, then modify the template and function to suit your needs.
 You can use the template and configurations as guides.